Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 It is typically safe to postpone the investigation and resolution of non-blocking failures until after the CSM installation has completed.

-## Known Issues
+## Known issues

-This section outlines known issues that cause HMS Health Check failures.
+This section outlines known issues that cause HMS health check failures.
 These issues have been fixed in `CSM-1.2` but may still be encountered on `CSM-1.2` systems that have been upgraded from a previous release.

 ### Warning flags incorrectly set in HSM for Mountain BMCs

 The HMS functional tests include a check for unexpected flags that may be set in Hardware State Manager (HSM) for the BMCs on the system.
 There is a known issue that can cause Warning flags to be incorrectly set in HSM for Mountain BMCs and result in test failures.

 The following HMS functional test may fail due to this issue: